-MISCELLANEOUS
+MISCELLANEOUS PROVISIONS

 1. Paydays will be on alternate Fridays Bi-Weekly.
 2. The City will furnish the Union with an updated seniority list and changes of addresses annually or within thirty (30) days following an address change.
 3. Personnel records may be viewed during regular working hours at the City's place of business in accordance with applicable law.
 4. Employee(s) required and directed to use his/her own automobile will receive mileage reimbursement at the rate set, or as modified from time to time, by the Internal Revenue Service.
-5. Weekend and Holiday duty standby time: Each employee subject to this agreement who performs assigned weekend/holiday duties shall be paid as follows: (i) overtime pay for actual hours worked, but no less than six (6) hours overtime pay per day, for the time period from May 1st through October 31st of each year; or (ii) overtime pay for actual hours worked, but no less than four (4) hours overtime pay per day, for the time period from November 1st of the current year through April 30th of the following year.
+5. Weekend and Holiday duty standby time: Each employee subject to this agreement who performs assigned weekend/holiday duties shall be paid as follows: (i) overtime pay for actual hours worked, but no less than six (6) hours overtime pay per day, for the time period from April 1 through October 31 of each year; or (ii) overtime pay for actual hours worked, but no less than five (5) hours overtime pay per day, for the time period from November 1 of the current year through March 31 of the following year.
 6. Meals will be provided for Public Works employees when overtime work equals or exceeds two (2) hours and interferes with normal meal time.
 For every four (4) hours exceeding that point, meals are provided, with thirty (30) minutes meal time to be included in the overtime.
 Meals shall not exceed ten dollars (\$10.00) per meal per employee.
 7. The City will notify the employees subject to this Agreement whenever a job opening (Foreman, Leadman or Laborer) is available within the City's Department of Public Works by posting said open position on the employee bulletin board.
 Each employee will be given the opportunity to bid for said job by returning the completed form(s) required (and supplied) by the City to apply for the open position - said completed form(s) shall be returned within the time frame, and to the individual, as detailed in the job posting.
 All completed forms will be reviewed and management will determine whether each employee applying for the job is qualified or not - from the pool of qualified candidates, the job will be offered to the most senior qualified employee (i.e., the employee who has the most seniority among those deemed by management to be qualified to fill the job opening).
-8. The City agrees to pay each employee subject to this Agreement a one-half of one percent (i.e., .5%) signing bonus, based upon each respective employee's normal annualized pay (i.e., straight time regular hourly rate of pay X 2,080 hours) in effect on April 30, 2009 (i.e., the day before the effective date of this Agreement).
-This will be a one-time payment which will occur as soon as administratively possible after the City receives its copy of this Agreement containing original signatures of each of the Union's representatives identified on the signature page of this Agreement.